Optical Quantum Mixed-State Reconstruction With Multiple Deep Learning Approaches: Background

 \subsection{Neural network based approach in quantum state tomography}

-Neural networks have recently gained prominence as a robust method for extracting compact representations from high-dimensional datasets \cite{hinton2007learning, graves2013speech, lecun2015deep}.
-In the realm of experimental quantum science, these methods have been successfully employed for tasks such as classifying experimental snapshots \cite{rem2019identifying, bohrdt2019classifying} and qubit readout \cite{seif2018machine}.
+Neural networks have recently gained prominence as a robust method for extracting compact representations from high-dimensional datasets~\citep{hinton2007learning, graves2013speech, lecun2015deep}.
+In the realm of experimental quantum science, these methods have been successfully employed for tasks such as classifying experimental snapshots~\citep{rem2019identifying, bohrdt2019classifying} and qubit readout~\citep{seif2018machine}.
 This data-driven methodology can also be extended to tomographic tasks and are showing promising results in QST.
-These methods either use neural networks as ansatz to predict measurement probabilities \cite{tiunov2020experimental, toth2010permutationally, torlai2019integrating} or directly estimate the density matrix \( \rho \) \cite{lohani2020machine}.
-Recent theoretical advances have shown that a generative model, specifically the restricted Boltzmann machine (RBM), can accurately reconstruct quantum states and observables using synthetic datasets produced by numerical algorithms \cite{torlai2020machine}.
+These methods either use neural networks as ansatz to predict measurement probabilities~\citep{tiunov2020experimental, toth2010permutationally, torlai2019integrating} or directly estimate the density matrix \( \rho \)~\citep{lohani2020machine}.
+Recent theoretical advances have shown that a generative model, specifically the restricted Boltzmann machine (RBM), can accurately reconstruct quantum states and observables using synthetic datasets produced by numerical algorithms~\citep{torlai2020machine}.

-Noticeably, \cite{jia2019quantum, torlai2018latent} had explored the possibility of applying RBM for mixed state tomography.
+Noticeably,~\citep{jia2019quantum, torlai2018latent} had explored the possibility of applying RBM for mixed state tomography.
 To reconstruct a mixed state density matrix $\rho_S$, the approach mirrors method used for pure states.
-We construct a neural network with parameters $\theta$, and for a fixed basis $|v\rangle$, the density operator is represented by the matrix elements $\rho(\theta, v, v')$, which are determined by the neural network.
+We construct a neural network with parameters $\theta$, and for fixed input bases $|v\rangle$ and $|v'\rangle$, the density operator is represented by the matrix elements $\rho(\theta, v, v')$, which are determined by the neural network.
 Consequently, the mapping from a neural network with parameters $\theta$ to a density operator can be expressed as:

 To achieve this, we employ the purification method for density operators.
 In this framework, the environment is modeled by additional hidden neurons $e_1, \ldots, e_m$, in addition to the hidden neurons $h_1, \ldots, h_l$.
 The purification $|\Psi_{SE}\rangle$ of $\rho_S$ is represented by the parameters of the neural network, which we still denote by $\theta$, such that: